 Using a Fashion Mood Board to Design Your Clothing Line

-A fashion mood board is a physical or digital inspiration board where you can store all the colors, textures, aesthetics, and design concepts that you want to incorporate into your fashion line.
-As a designer, it provides you with a place to collect your thoughts and ideas and see how they can all come together to form a cohesive vision for your collection.
+A fashion mood board is a physical or digital inspiration board where you can store all the colors, textures, aesthetics, and design concepts you want to incorporate into your fashion line.
+As a designer, it provides you with a place to collect your thoughts and ideas.
+More importantly, you can see how they can all come together to form a cohesive vision for your collection.
 Mood boards encourage you to draw inspiration from different areas of your life, and they can ignite your imagination when you’re feeling uninspired.

 Once you decide what type of mood board you want to use, you can start collecting images that’ll help you determine the design direction of your line.
-When that’s done, all you need to do is find a production house to turn these ideas into a stunning fashion collection.
+Next, all you need to do is find a production house to turn these ideas into a stunning fashion collection.

 How to Create a Fashion Mood Board